KenzoJ/Pokemon-Discord-Bot-Replit/readme.md

 - Type calculator: Choosing a pokemon and out comes all their resistances and weaknesses. ex.
 Charizard: Weak to WAT, ELE, ROC x4
 - Team Weakness: user adds their team and bot finds out what their team

+### Recent changelog:
+- 02/16 Clean Up the adding pokemon feature to prevent errors in database
+- 02/16 Now you can ask for either the item or the move based on the slash command